berkslv/c-web-server/README.md

 ## Compile

 Just run the following and you will get the server.exe file.
-Run it and you will have a simple web server running on HTTP/1.0.
+Run it and you will have a simple web server running on HTTP/1.0 in port 4000

 ```bash